archermarx/quadratic/README.md

   double c = 1.0;
   auto [x1, x2] = quadratic::solve(a, b, c);
 ```
+Robust C++ quadratic equation solver.
 When the equation has two solutions, the first solution will be the smaller of the two, i.e. `x1 < x2`.

+## Performance

+In my tests, this is typically about 2-3 times slower than a naive quadratic solver.
+I think more optimizations are certainly possible, however.